Fletcher Allen, a Vermont university hospital and medical center, serves all of

 Treatment options include the following:

-Protective Measures for Valvular Heart Disease
+Protective Measures for Heart Valve Disease

 Patients with heart valve disease are at higher risk for developing a serious condition called endocarditis.
 In order to protect your valve from further damage, we recommend that you: